 - And faster, easier data entry.

 So let’s jump into the hand-outs, that’s a good place to start.
 And let’s start with the file and focus.
 So first of all, one of the things that you can do in QuickBooks now – effective in 2011 versions and above – is there’s a preference to keep your QuickBooks running in the background for faster start-ups.
-So in order to get that to work, you’re going to go into your QuickBooks file, and into your preferences (Edit/Preferences), and you’re going to go to general tab right here, and click on ‘keep QuickBooks running for quick start-ups’.
+So in order to get that to work, you’re going to go into your QuickBooks file, and into your preferences (Edit/Preferences), and you’re going to go to the general tab right here, and click on ‘keep QuickBooks running for quick start-ups’.
 That would be right here.
 You just click that on, and then say ‘OK’, and that’s going to keep that running in the background.
 Now you want to remember that this is going to be running RAM in the background.
 If you’ve got memory issues… this might not be the thing to do if you’ve got RAM memory issues on your computer.
 But if you don’t, this is a really great way to make it so that, as you’re in and out of your QuickBooks files throughout the day, if you close it and then come back and open it, it will really reduce the start-up time.

 Now we’ve had a lot of classes prior to this and we’re going to be having more classes after this.
-So some of the things we’re going to cover today may be things that you already know – but hopefully you’re going to get ideas for a lot of other new things – so there may be a little bit of repeat as we go through.
-But at least we’ve got all of these ideas gathered in one place, so if you find that there’s one thing that you already know, great, just move on to the next thing and hopefully you’ll come up with at least a dozen or more great ideas to help you get around in the system more quickly.
+So some of the things we’re going to cover today may be things that you already know – but hopefully, you’re going to get ideas for a lot of other new things – so there may be a little bit of repeat as we go through.
+But at least we’ve got all of these ideas gathered in one place, so if you find that there’s one thing that you already know, great, just move on to the next thing and hopefully, you’ll come up with at least a dozen or more great ideas to help you get around in the system more quickly.

-So the next thing we want to talk about is keeping an eye on your [QuickBooks] file size, because larger files do take longer to run, and files that are bigger than 60 megabytes in [QuickBooks] Pro and Premier will ultimately begin to slow down as you start running reports.
+So the next thing we want to talk about is keeping an eye on your [QuickBooks] file size because larger files do take longer to run, and files that are bigger than 60 megabytes in [QuickBooks] Pro and Premier will ultimately begin to slow down as you start running reports.
 Now if it doesn’t do that for you, that’s absolutely wonderful, but don’t be surprised if you see that happening.
 So I’m going to just go up right now and I’m going to check.
 We’re going to look at our file size.
-Here you’ll see its 39,308 which means you’re about 39 megabytes (this is our sample file).
+Here you’ll see it’s 39,308 which means you’re about 39 megabytes (this is our sample file).
 It’s not approaching that 60-70 megabyte area, so we shouldn’t have any problems with speed in this particular file.
 But, if you start getting really large files, things are going to slow down a bit on you.

-Let’s see, if you can, you want to work in single user mode.
-And of course I’m sure you all know how to flip over into single user mode.
+Let’s see, if you can, you want to work in single-user mode.
+And of course, I’m sure you all know how to flip over into single-user mode.
 So if you’re working alone in the file, no point in leaving it in multi-user mode.
 Things will work a little faster.
 If your file starts getting too large…